5 Boundary-Setting Scripts for Co-Parent Conflicts

 "What you tell [child's name] is your choice.
 My position on unplanned expenses stays the same.
 I'd like us to handle financial decisions between us, not through the kids."

-Financial boundaries are often the first to erode because they come wrapped in guilt: "You don't want to pay for your child's soccer?"
-This script separates the child's wellbeing from the process.
+Financial boundaries erode first because they arrive wrapped in guilt: "You don't want to pay for your child's soccer?"
+The script separates the child's wellbeing from the process.
 You're not saying no to your child.
 You're saying no to a process where one parent spends and the other is expected to comply.

-Tools like Servanda can help here — formalizing shared expense agreements in writing so both parents have a clear reference point before costs are incurred, rather than arguing about them after.
+Tools like Servanda can help here, formalizing shared expense agreements in writing so both parents have a clear reference point before costs are incurred rather than arguing after.

 Script 5: Communication Boundary Enforcement

-Your co-parent sends excessive texts, contacts you outside agreed-upon hours, uses hostile language, or copies family members and friends into co-parenting messages.
+Use this for excessive texts, contact outside agreed hours, hostile language, or family members copied into co-parenting messages.

 "I'll be checking messages related to the kids once in the morning and once in the evening.
 If something is time-sensitive, please mark it as urgent.
 I may not respond to other messages until my next check-in window."